-Max is now a Postdoctoral Fellow at Harvard’s Data Science Initiative and the Center for Research on Computation and Society (CRCS).
-He is also co-founder and Chief Scientist of Diffeo, a start-up company based in Cambridge that creates algorithms that learn to collaborate with people by highting gaps in knowledge and uncovering new connections.
+Max is also co-founder and Chief Scientist of Diffeo, a start-up company based in Cambridge that creates algorithms that learn to collaborate with people by highlighting gaps in knowledge and uncovering new connections.